sourmash-bio/sourmash/doc/sourmash-internals.md

 collections of signatures via the command line without building a combined index of all your signatures.
-It also means that the only reason to choose different collections/containers is for optimization - you should select the conatiners that help you achieve the desired performance characteristics for your search (i.e. the right memory/time/disk space tradeoffs).
+It also means that the only reason to choose different collections/containers is for optimization - you should select the containers that help you achieve the desired performance characteristics for your search (i.e. the right memory/time/disk space tradeoffs).